liurongqing1/STRONGLIVE/README.md

 `--skip` is the selected SR frequency, `--scale` is the upsampling multiplier, `pre_train` is the pre-training model paths.

 You can find the result video from folder`/EDSR-PyTorch/gpucode/videoname`

+## train model ##

+Before you run the demo, please uncomment the appropriate line in that you want to execute `/EDSR-PyTorch/src/dome2.sh`

+`cd /EDSR-PyTorch/src`
+` sh demo2.sh`

+## Update log ##

+- 2024/3/22

+	- A cloud-based process has been incorporated, i.e., low-resolution video is VPF decoded frame-by-frame, then input to the SR model or double-three interpolation algorithm for upsampling, and finally VPF is encoded according to the SR frequency.
+	- VideoProcessingFramework（VPF）has been incorporated.
+	- Uploaded pre-trained model of fmen 4x\6x\8x.